 Working through legal issues about the care of a child can take a lot of time and money.
-Call the Family Relationships advice line – 1800 050 321
+For information about legal and financial support, you can call Family Relationships Online – 1800 050 321

-– for information on legal and financial support.
-You could also contact the Department of Human Services
+.
+You could also contact the Australian Government Department of Human Services

 Legal and financial support for new carers

 Here’s a legal and financial ‘to do’ list for new carers.

 Find out what government payments you’re entitled to.
 These can include family assistance, help with the cost of child care, the Double Orphan Pension and one-off payments.
 For example, you might be eligible for a lump sum when you start caring for a baby or child who has recently come into your care.

 If the child has a disability or medical condition, you can ask about carer supports like the Carer Payment and the Carer Allowance.

 If you’ve had to stop work, move house or make any other financial changes to your life to care for the child, you might be able to get other support from Centrelink.